 Major Depressive Disorder (MDD)

 Major depression is defined as a condition having specific characteristic signs and symptoms for a particular period and hinders one’s ability to work, sleep, eat, and enjoy the activities they once did.
-Major depressive disorder may have a significantly crippling effect; in fact, it is the number one reason why thousands of people (primarily men), both children and adults, are disabled.
+MDD may have a significantly crippling effect; in fact, it is the number one reason why thousands of people (primarily men), both children and adults, are disabled.

 Genes, stress, and brain chemistry all affect and reduce the ability to maintain mood stability, which result in MDD.
 Other factors that contribute to the development of major depressive disorder include hormonal imbalance, childhood abuse, and alcohol or drug use.
 The signs and symptoms of MDD are depressed mood, appetite and sleep pattern changes, significant weight gain or loss, change in habits, diminished interest, feeling hopeless or worthless, and fatigue.
 We treat major depressive disorder with medication and psychotherapy.
 Our psychotherapy options, such as Cognitive Behavioral Therapy and Emotionally Focused Therapy, are proven efficient in the management of several mental illnesses.
 We also offer specific medication treatment modalities.

 Bipolar disorder (manic depression) is a psychological condition characterized by its extreme high and low moods and significant changes in thinking, sleeping, behavior, and energy.
 Research suggests that bipolar disorder typically manifests or develops around the age of 25 in all genders.
 However, it may develop much later or earlier, as in children.
 There are two types, Bipolar I disorder, which includes periods of severe mood episodes from mania to depression.
 Then there is Bipolar II disorder, which involves milder episodes of hypomania with periods of severe depression.